franczeskaf/ios101-CapstoneProject/README.md

 ## Overview

 ### Description
-StyleCast is a travel outfit planning app that helps users decide what to pack and wear based on the weather forecast at their destination.
-Users can input a city and destination type, receive real-time weather forecasts via the OpenWeatherMap API, and get personalized outfit suggestions.
-Trips and suggestions are saved locally, and users can view them later through the Trips tab.
-The app includes a tabbed interface for quick navigation between Trips, Add Trip, and Profile.
+StyleCast is a travel outfit planning app that helps users decide what to pack and wear based on real-time weather at their destination.
+Users input a city and destination type, fetch weather via OpenWeatherMap API, and receive personalized outfit suggestions.
+Trips and outfits are saved locally and managed from the My Trips tab.
+A Profile screen is also included.

 ### App Evaluation